appcelerator/template-kit/README.md

 ### Structure

 A template can be an empty directory or a massive collection of files and subdirectories.
-These files can compressed in an archive file (.zip, .tgz, etc).
+All of the files in the template can be compressed in a single archive file (.zip, .tgz, etc) for distribution.

 Templates do _not_ need to be npm packages and they do _not_ need to have a `package.json`.
 If they do, template-kit will happily call `npm install` after generation.